-That’s the kind of guy I fell for.
-A sweet, blonde-headed, “be yourself” encourager who prayed for his future family since childhood.
-I was the reserved type; a brunette with serious requirements, thoughts and a people-pleasing attitude that got me in more trouble then I care to think about.
+A sweet, blond, “be yourself” encourager who prayed for his future family since childhood.
+I was the reserved type; a type-A with serious requirements, thoughts and a people-pleasing attitude that got me in more trouble then I care to think about.

 We were set up … by his mother.
 There’s nothing better then knowing you were handpicked by your mother-in-love.